StanfordSpezi/SpeziTemplateApplication/README.md

 </p>

-## Continous Delivery Workflows
+## Continuous Delivery Workflows

 The Spezi Template application includes continuous integration (CI) and continuous delivery (CD) setup.
 - Automatically build and test the application on every pull request before deploying it.
-If your organization doesn't have a self-hosted macOS runner modeled after the setup in the [StanfordBDHG ContinousIntegration](https://github.com/StanfordBDHG/ContinousIntegration) setup, you will need to remove the `runsonlabels` arguments in the `build-and-test.yml` file to ensure that the build runs on the default macOS runners provided by GitHub.
+If your organization doesn't have a self-hosted macOS runner modeled after the setup in the [StanfordBDHG ContinuousIntegration](https://github.com/StanfordBDHG/ContinousIntegration) setup, you will need to remove the `runsonlabels` arguments in the `build-and-test.yml` file to ensure that the build runs on the default macOS runners provided by GitHub.
 - An automated setup to deploy the application to TestFlight every time there is a new commit on the repository's main branch.
 - Ensure a coherent code style by checking the conformance to the SwiftLint rules defined in `.swiftlint.yml` on every pull request and commit.
-- Ensure conformance to the [REUSE Spacification]() to property license the application and all related code.
+- Ensure conformance to the [REUSE Specification]() to property license the application and all related code.

-Please refer to the [Stanford Biodesign Digital Health Template Application](https://github.com/StanfordBDHG/TemplateApplication) and the [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) for more background about the CI and CD setup for the Spezi Template Application.
+Please refer to the [Stanford Biodesign Digital Health Template Application](https://github.com/StanfordBDHG/TemplateApplication) and the [ContinuousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) for more background about the CI and CD setup for the Spezi Template Application.

 ## Contributing

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.

-This project is based on [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) and the [StanfordSpezi Template Application](https://github.com/StanfordSpezi/TemplateApplication) provided using the MIT license.
+This project is based on [ContinuousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery) and the [StanfordSpezi Template Application](https://github.com/StanfordSpezi/TemplateApplication) provided using the MIT license.

 ## License